abhi-9-kumar/abhi-9-kumar/README.md

 - 👋 Hi, I’m @abhi-9-kumar
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding and trading.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning web development and DSA in C++
 - 📫 How to reach me?
 You can reach me through my mail abhikr987654@gmail.com

 <!---